Towelie/linux-ai-host-anomaly/README.md

 ```

 All collectors run independently.
-**Normalization and chunking happen after collection for all signals**, not just “high-risk” ones.
+**Normalization and chunking are applied uniformly to all collected signals** before analysis.

 ---

-## Design goals
+## Design principles

-- **High signal, low volume**
+- **High signal over completeness**
-  Focus on telemetry attackers cannot easily hide.
+  Focus on telemetry attackers rely on and struggle to fully hide.

-- **IR-first**
+- **Assume uncertainty**
-  Persistence, execution, privilege, authentication, and network activity take priority.
+  The analyzer does not assume the host is benign.

-- **Baseline inferred, not assumed**
+- **Baseline inferred, not pre-defined**
-  The AI infers what *normal* looks like for the host and context.
+  The AI infers what “normal” likely looks like for the host context.

-- **Human-verifiable**
+- **Human-verifiable output**
-  Every finding includes raw evidence, reasoning, and concrete next steps.
+  Every finding includes evidence, reasoning, and concrete next steps.

 ---

-## What is collected
+## What is collected today

 ### Execution and runtime
 - Root-owned processes
 - Long-lived processes
-- Process-backed network sockets
+- Process command lines and arguments

 ### Network
 - Listening sockets
+- Established connections
-- Established connections with owning PID and FD context
+- Owning process and file descriptor context

 ### Persistence
 - System crontab and cron directories
 - User crontabs
-- init.d scripts
+- `/etc/init.d` scripts
-- rc.local metadata
+- `rc.local` metadata (if present)

 ### Authentication and access
-- Last successful logins
+- Last successful login sessions
 - Failed authentication attempts
 - SSH login history
 - Active sessions
-- SSH daemon configuration
+- SSH daemon configuration (metadata)
 - Authorized SSH key metadata

 ### Privilege
 - UID 0 users
-- sudoers and sudoers.d hashes
+- sudoers and sudoers.d file hashes

 ### Artifacts
 - Executable files in `/tmp` and `/dev/shm`